ivanceras/diwata/README.md

 ## Overall design infastructure
-* The intelisense feature has been decoupled away from rustorm and is more specific to curtain than to an orm.
+* The intelisense feature has been decoupled away from rustorm and is more specific to diwata than to an orm.
 * Intelisense data needs to stored in a separate database (sqlite) in such a way it doesn't mess around with the user database
-* The curtain app will be able to handle multiple database with each specific configurations and are highly sensitive.
+* Diwata will be able to handle multiple database with each specific configurations and are highly sensitive.
     Diwata needs a way to protect the app, so a login/password may be employed and synced into the cloud